ck-devlabs/test-qnd-prompt/README.md

-FINAL LOCATIONS FILTER: Before returning JSON, remove any locations[] object where locationNumber, buildingNumber, street, city, state, and postalCode are all null, empty string, whitespace, or not explicitly visible in the PDF.

-Use null for missing values; never create a locations[] object only to hold null/empty fields.
+Do not create a locations[] object unless at least one required location field has an explicitly visible value in the PDF; required attributes apply only after a valid non-empty location object is created.